Fed dovishness pushes down euro zone bond yields

 By John Geddie

-LONDON, Jan 28 (Reuters) - Euro zone bond yields fell on Thursday after the Federal Reserve was deemed to have struck a dovish tone by acknowledging recent market volatility.
+LONDON, Jan 28 (Reuters) - Euro zone bond yields fell on Thursday, mirroring an earlier move in U.S. Treasuries, after the Federal Reserve was deemed to have struck a dovish tone by acknowledging recent market volatility.

-The Fed kept interest rates unchanged on Wednesday and said it was “closely monitoring” global economic and financial developments, signalling it had accounted for a equities selloff but wasn’t ready to abandon a plan to tighten monetary policy this year.

-German 10-year yields - the euro zone’s benchmark - were 3 basis points lower at 0.33 percent, having fallen as low as 0.311 percent earlier, a level not seen since April 2015.
-U.S. Treasury yields dropped 6 bps after the statement was released late on Wednesday and traded flat at 2.0 percent on Thursday.
+German 10-year yields - the euro zone’s benchmark - fell 2 basis points to 0.35 percent, their lowest since April 2015.
+U.S. Treasury yields dropped 6 bps from their day’s high of 2.05 percent after the statement was released late on Wednesday.

 Strategists said the cautious signal combined with the prospect of further easing from the European Central Bank showed global monetary policymakers were ready to react to recent market turmoil spurred by worries about a slowdown in China and plummeting oil prices.

-Shrugging off economic weakness in China, Japan and Europe, the Fed last month raised its key overnight lending rate by a quarter point to a range of 0.25-0.50 percent and issued upbeat forecasts that suggested four additional hikes this year.
+Shrugging off economic weakness in China, Japan and Europe, the Fed last month raised its key overnight lending rate by a quarter point to a range of 0.25 percent to 0.50 percent and issued upbeat economic forecasts that suggested four additional hikes this year.

+Prices for Fed funds futures on Wednesday showed traders had pushed back bets for the next rate hike to July from June and modestly trimmed bets on a March hike.
+Market indicators expect little more than one hike by the end of the year.

-The implications for global consumer price growth with oil near a 12-year low are of particular concern and a preliminary reading of German inflation for January that came in at 0.5 percent year-on-year reinforced that.
+The implications for global consumer price growth with oil near an 12-year low are of particular concern and a preliminary reading of German inflation due at 1300 GMT will hold focus.

 European money markets have fully priced in a further 10 bps cut in the ECB’s deposit rate for March to -0.40 percent.